yifeifang/cse481c/Lab-19:-Cartesian-space-manipulation.md

     pass
 ```

+This method takes in a pose that is in the `base_link` frame, which is why the method is called `move_to_base_pose`.
+In a future lab, we will write a different method called `move_to_pose` that can take a pose in any frame.

-To implement this, you will first need to import:
+To implement `move_to_base_pose`, you will first need to import:
 ```py
 from moveit_msgs.msg import MoveItErrorCodes
 from moveit_python import MoveGroupInterface, PlanningSceneInterface